 - Serve immediately.

 - If you prefer white meat, substitute boneless skinless chicken breasts for the thighs.

-- If you like, substitute 2 -12 oz. bottles of light beer, such as pilsner, for the broth.
+- If you like, substitute two 12 oz. bottles of light beer, such as pilsner, for the broth.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.